Children's Hospital Colorado

 About Marfan syndrome in children

-Marfan syndrome is a genetic disorder that affects the connective tissues that form part of body systems including the lungs, eyes, skin, skeletal system and the cardiovascular system.
-Children with Marfan syndrome are born with an abnormal copy (also known as a genetic mutation) of the gene Fibrillin-1.
+Marfan syndrome is a genetic disorder that affects the connective tissues that form parts of the lungs, eyes, skin, skeletal system and cardiovascular system.
+Children with Marfan syndrome are born with a disease-causing, or “pathogenic” change in the gene Fibrillin-1 (FBN1).

-How does Marfan syndrome in kids affect the heart?
+How does Marfan syndrome affect the heart in children?

-Marfan syndrome in kids may affect his or her heart by weakening the wall of the aorta (the main blood vessel that carries blood away from the heart to the rest of the body).
-If left untreated, the aorta can enlarge, and if it reaches a critical size, it may tear.
+Marfan syndrome in children may affect major blood vessels, weakening the wall of the aorta, which is the main blood vessel that carries blood away from the heart to the rest of the body.
+If left untreated, the aorta can become larger and if it reaches a critical size, it becomes an “aneurysm,” which means it is large enough to cause a tear in the wall of the blood vessel.
+A tear is called a dissection and can be life-threatening.

-In some cases, children with Marfan syndrome have an abnormality of one of the valves inside the heart known as the mitral valve.
+In some cases, children with Marfan syndrome have an abnormality in one of the valves inside the heart called the mitral valve.
+Some individuals have a more “floppy” mitral valve which is called mitral valve prolapse, which can lead to mitral valve leakage and ultimately left heart dysfunction, if left untreated.

 Who gets pediatric Marfan syndrome?

-More than 70% of cases of Marfan syndrome in children happen with a family history of the disease.
-Many times a parent may not even know that he or she has the disease.
+About 75% of cases of Marfan syndrome in children happen with a family history of the disease in one of their parents.
+In some cases, a parent may not even know that they have the condition.

-The remaining 30% of children with Marfan syndrome have no family history.
-This is called a spontaneous mutation.
+The remaining 25% of children with Marfan syndrome have no family history.
+This is called “de novo,” meaning that the gene is brand new in that child.

 Neither family-related Marfan syndrome nor spontaneous Marfan syndrome is preventable, but the symptoms of Marfan syndrome are very treatable.